 message on our digital voicemail.

-has men’ and ladies’ restrooms in the hallway with sink and toilet.
-The
+has men's and ladies' restrooms in the hallway with sink and toilet.
+Laundry

-remaining space is a gathering and/or sleeping area.
+remaining space downstairs is a gathering and/or sleeping area.
 This is carpeted

 so please take extra caution to keep it nice.
 No food or drink is permitted

 in the downstairs.